marsade/100_Days_Of_Code/day_28-pomodoro_app/README.md

 ## Canvas Widget
 It allows you to layer things on top of each other.
 It can layer images and text. `Canvas.create image()` allows us to create images in the canvas

+## Dynamic Typing
+Python is a strongly dynamically typed language.